Chakravarthi Ram-Prasad supervises 4 postgraduate research students. If these students have produced research profiles, these are listed below:

 Indian Philosophy - classical and modern, especially in: metaphysics, epistemology, ethics, consciousness studies

-Comparative Philosophy: metaphysics, epistemology, ethics, consciousness studies,and political thought
+Comparative Philosophy, especially Indian and Western: metaphysics, epistemology, ethics, consciousness studies,and political thought

 Religion and politics: South Asia, and comparative studies